TWUOnline/orientation/activity-1.md

 WordPress.com offers higher levels of service and more options for a fee, and you are able to export your site to your own domain.

-### Option 3 \(moderately easy; some maintenance; complete autonomy; minimal cost\)
+### Option 3 \(moderately easy; some maintenance; complete autonomy; minimal annual cost\)

 You can register for your own hosting package from a web host.
 We highly recommend [Reclaim Hosting](http://reclaimhosting.com) as they are inexpensive, they cater specifically to higher education, and they have highly responsive customer service.
-Choosing this option will give you your own domain name as well as the ability to install WordPress and also a wide variety of other web apps as you see fit.
+Choosing this option will give you your own domain name \(and the option of subdomains\) as well as the ability to install WordPress and also a wide variety of other web apps as you see fit.
+You will have access to all the themes and plugins that you want \(and can afford\).
+You will be responsible for maintaining your site updates and security \(there are plugins for that\).